-4.4 Procedure with regards to periodic penalty payments
+6 Procedure with regard to periodic penalty payments

-- 60. ESMA is invited by the Commission to advise on the procedure for the imposition of periodic penalty payments by ESMA and the procedure to guarantee the rights to be heard of the persons subject to the investigation, including the timeframes and procedures for the submission of comments in writing or in oral hearings by the persons subject to investigations. - 61.
-In the consultation paper, ESMA noted that it is key that periodic penalty payments that would be imposed by ESMA, for example, during the investigation phase to compel a Benchmark Administrator to submit to an investigation or an inspection (Article 48g in relation to Articles 48c or 48d of BMR as amended), could be adopted by ESMA within a short timeframe.
+- 45. ESMA is invited by the Commission to advise on the procedure for the imposition of periodic penalty payments by ESMA and the procedure to guarantee the rights to be heard of the persons subject to the investigation, including the timeframes and procedures for the submission of comments in writing or in oral hearings by the persons subject to investigations. - 46.
+ESMA notes that it is key that periodic penalty payments that would be imposed by ESMA, for example, during the investigation phase to compel a Benchmark Administrator to submit to an investigation or an inspection (Article 48g in relation to Articles 48c or 48d of BMR as amended), could be adopted by ESMA within a short timeframe.
 Such periodic penalty payments should be subject to a fast-track procedure distinct from the one applicable for the adoption of supervisory measures and the imposition of fines.
-The procedural rules set forth in Article 48i of BMR as amended does not apply and, therefore, the investigation officer is not involved in the adoption of the periodic penalty payment. - 62.
-ESMA also considered the persons which could be subject to period penalty payment in accordance with Article 48g of BMR as amended.
+The procedural rules set forth in Article 48i of BMR as amended does not apply and, therefore, the investigation officer is not involved in the adoption of the periodic penalty payment. - 47.
+ESMA has also considered the persons which could be subject to period penalty payment in accordance with Article 48g of BMR as amended.
 These include Benchmark Administrators as well as the other persons referred to in Article 48b(1) of BMR as amended, i.e. third parties to whom Benchmark Administrators have outsourced functions or activities and persons otherwise closely and substantially related or connected to the Benchmark Administrators, where: (i) they do not supply complete information which has been requested by decision pursuant to Article 48b of BMR as amended; (ii) they do not submit to an investigation launched by decision pursuant to Article 48c of BMR as amended; or they do not submit to an on-site inspection ordered by decision taken pursuant to Article 48d of BMR as amended.
-With regards to Benchmark Administrators, ESMA can in addition impose periodic penalty payments to compel them to put an end to an infringement in accordance with a decision adopted pursuant to point (a) of Article 48e(1) of BMR as amended.
+With regards to Benchmark Administrators, ESMA can in addition impose periodic penalty payments to compel them to put an end to an infringement in accordance with a decision adopted pursuant to point (a) of Article 48e(1) of BMR as amended. - 48.
+Moreover, ESMA has taken into account the similarities between Articles 25k and 66 of EMIR as amended, Article 36b of the CRA Regulation and Article 48g of BMR as amended.
+It has also considered Articles 4 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020. - 49.
+ESMA has not yet imposed any periodic penalty payments (neither on TRs nor on CRAs).
+It does not have relevant experience in this respect and would therefore advise to set up rules for the adoption of periodic penalty payments on Benchmark Administrators and related third parties, which are similar to the current ones applicable to TRs and CRAs and to the ones proposed for TC-CCPs.